NielsRogge/Transformers-Tutorials/SigLIP/README.md

 # SigLIP notebooks

-This folder contains a notebook to showcase inference with SigLIP, a better CLIP model.
+This folder contains 2 notebooks:

+- showcasing inference with SigLIP, a better CLIP model.
+- fine-tuning `SigLIPForImageClassification` (or any other `xxxForImageClassification` model) for multi-label image classification